ChrisTitusTech/powershell-profile/README.md

 **Do not make any changes to the `Microsoft.PowerShell_profile.ps1` file**, since it's hashed and automatically overwritten by any commits to this repository.

 After the profile is installed and active, run the `Edit-Profile` function to create a separate profile file [`profile.ps1`] for your current user.
+(When you install this fork via `setup.ps1` for the first time, a template `Profile.ps1` is created automatically that already contains `$repo_root_Override = "https://raw.githubusercontent.com/hatifi1"` and commented examples for the other overrides—edit that file anytime.)
 Add any custom code, and/or override VARIABLES/FUNCTIONS in `Microsoft.PowerShell_profile.ps1` by adding any of the following Variable or Function names:

 THE FOLLOWING VARIABLES RESPECT _Override:
 <pre>